 Heart valve surgery is used to repair or replace diseased heart valves.

-Heart valves help blood the flow through the heart chambers in one direction.
+Blood that flows between different chambers of your heart must flow through a heart valve.
 Blood that flows out of your heart into large arteries must also flow through a heart valve.

 Before your surgery, you will receive general anesthesia.
 You will be asleep and unable to feel pain.

-Minimally invasive valve surgery is done using several small cuts.
-It can also be done through a catheter inserted through the skin.
-Methods include:
+Minimally invasive valve surgery is done through much smaller cuts than open surgery, or through a catheter inserted through the skin.
+Several different techniques are used:

-In some cases, surgeons can use your own pulmonary valve to replace the damaged aortic valve.
-The pulmonary valve is then replaced with an artificial valve (this is called the Ross Procedure).
-This procedure is ideal for people who do not want to take blood thinners for the rest of their life.
+In some cases, surgeons can use your own pulmonic valve to replace the damaged aortic valve.
+The pulmonic valve is then replaced with an artificial valve (this is called the Ross Procedure).
+This procedure may be useful for people who do not want to take blood thinners for the rest of their life.
+However, the new aortic valve does not last very long and may need to be replaced again by either a mechanical or a biologic valve.

 You may need surgery if your valve does not work properly.